Brown rat: Adaptations in wild populations

 Like laboratory strains, wild populations in human-occupied environments show significant genetic variation.
 Urban environments present substantial barriers to movement that may restrict brown rat populations to single city blocks.
 These lead to differentiated population structures between regions of the same city, as demonstrated in New York, Vancouver, and Salvador.
 Roadways and districts with low levels of garbage were found to separate populations and restrict gene flow among groups.

 Particular attention has been given to the adaptations found in the New York City population.
 New York rats have longer noses and shorter molar rows than the Chinese population; these are hypothesized to be adaptations to a colder climate and a diet including human food, respectively.
 Genetic markers also show differences in regions associated with the metabolism and diet of New York rats.
 However, metabolic differences have also been connected to migrating populations prior to relocation in urban settlements.
 Immune response changes from this period are suspected to have enabled the eventual domestication of brown rats in Europe.

 Population bottlenecks are a significant source of adaptation.
 Such a bottleneck is theorized to have occurred 20,000 years ago in the ancestral Chinese population, and similar reductions due to founder effects have been observed as invasive populations spread to new areas.
 A notable recent instance of bottleneck-induced adaptation is the rise of rodenticide resistance among wild brown rats.
 Resistance to warfarin was discovered in urban populations in the mid-20th century, prompting the synthesis of new forms of rodenticide.
 Some populations in the United Kingdom have also been found to resist the second-generation rodenticides developed.
 Behavioral adaptations have also made effective rodenticide more difficult to provide; fear of new stimuli in wild populations has been linked to the widespread presence of rodenticide.
 This fear is markedly reduced in domesticated populations.
+Many wild rats without the genes associated with the adaptations for rodenticide resistance are found to be able to accumulate rodenticide residue in their liver, sometimes above known toxic thresholds.
+This accumulation of rodenticide anticoagulants in rats is thought to be associated with the secondary poisoning of predator species, particularly raptors.